 persuasionibus et promissis hujusmodi praedicti Balthasaris inducti, in illo indisposito et frigido tempore hyemali, per asperos montes et vias terribiles inter Pistorium et Bononiam, tunc repletos glaciebus et nivibus, de ipsa civitate Pistoriensi ad Bononiam accesserunt

-It is also true, however, that on December 31, 1409, Rome had been delivered from the tyranny of King Ladislaus, thanks to the appearance of King Louis II d'Anjou in Italy, and the expedition undertaken along with Baldassare Cossa, Carlo Malatesta, Francesco Orsini and Paolo Orsini on the City.
+It is also true, however, that on December 31, 1409, Rome had been delivered from the tyranny of King Ladislaus, thanks to the appearance of King Louis II d'Anjou in Italy, and the expedition against the City undertaken along with Baldassare Cossa, Carlo Malatesta, Francesco Orsini and Paolo Orsini.
 On January 1, 1410, Malatesta, Orsini and Lorenzo Anibaldi entered the City.
 Opposition, however, continued sporadically until May 1.
-But on February 12, ambassadors from Rome had presented Pope Alexander with the keys of the city and requested his presence.
+But on February 12, ambassadors from Rome had presented Pope Alexander with the keys of the city and requested his presence there.
 Their plea was supported by the Florentines [Baronius-Theiner, sub anno 1409, no. 85-87, pp. 292-296; Gregorovius, pp. 608-612].
 The good news from Rome was enough to draw Alexander southward.
 Whether Cardinal Cossa tried to keep the pope in Bologna, as is alleged, is a disputed matter.
-If he did so, it might just as well have been out of prudence (he had recently seen the situation in the neighborhood of Rome and with the armies personally) as of self-interest.
+If he did so, it might just as well have been out of prudence (he had recently seen the situation in the neighborhood of Rome, for he had been with the armies personally) as of self-interest.

 The Indictment of Baldassare Cossa, prepared for use at the Council of Constance in May of 1415, charges John XXIII with conniving in the poisoning murder of Pope Alexander along with the Pope's doctor, Daniel de Sancta Sophia: